-This healthy collagen banana bread is paleo friendly, gluten free, dairy free and nut free.
-Better yet, this protein banana bread is only sweetened with bananas - no added sugar.
-This is a great loaf eaten as-is or enjoyed with sweet or savory toppings.
+This healthy collagen banana bread recipe is soft and tender and can be enjoyed with sweet or savory toppings.
+This collagen bread is paleo friendly, gluten free, dairy free and nut free.
+Plus, it's only sweetened with bananas - no added sugar.

 I made this collagen banana bread in collaboration with Ancient Nutrition (on Instagram) and liked it so much, that I thought it needed a permanent home on the blog.